MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ## <a name="assign"></a> `assign`

-Erases elements from a deque and copies a new set of elements to the target deque.
+Erases elements from a `deque` and copies a new set of elements to the target `deque`.

 ```cpp
 template <class InputIterator>